MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 Your workloads should have the following characteristics:

-- Securely access apps and data from anywhere an end user is located.
+- Securely access apps and data from anywhere users are located.
 Access doesn't require a connection to a corporate or internal network.
 - Hosted in, hosted by, or hosted through a cloud service.
 - Doesn't require or depends on a specific device.